List of characters in the Breaking Bad franchise: Tuco Salamanca

 At the start of events of Breaking Bad, Tuco is one of the first big drug dealers that Walt and Jesse approach to sell their crystal meth.
 After Walt and Jesse witness him brutally beat one of his henchmen to death, they plan to poison him by coating their next delivery of meth with ricin.
 The Drug Enforcement Administration (DEA) raids Tuco's headquarters before they can execute their plan.
 Tuco then carjacks Jesse and kidnaps him and Walt, suspecting Gonzo reported the murder to the authorities.
 Tuco forces Walt and Jesse into Jesse's trunk, and drives to the remote desert house of his uncle, Hector, who cannot walk or speak due to a stroke.
 He reveals that his cousins Leonel and Marco are coming to the house to take them to Mexico, where Walt will cook his blue meth for the cartel.
 Thinking Hector is unaware of his surroundings, Walt sprinkles Tuco's food with ricin while Tuco is not looking but Hector foils the plan.
-Tuco realizes what Walt intended and attacks Jesse while threatening to kill him with an M16 rifle.
+Tuco realizes what Walt intended and attacks Jesse while threatening to kill him with an M4 Carbine.
 During the scuffle, Jesse shoots Tuco in the abdomen.
 Hank arrives, having followed the LoJack signal of Jesse's car in the belief that Jesse is selling marijuana to Walt.
 Walt and Jesse hide nearby and see Tuco stagger to Jesse's car, recover his rifle, and fire at Hank.
 Hank returns fire with a Glock pistol and kills Tuco.
 Hank's DEA colleagues present him a paperweight embedded with Tuco's grill as a trophy, which he initially prizes but later throws into a river in disgust.